I collaborated with the teams behind these products to obtain an extended free license. I did this mainly for two reasons.

 - On the Microsoft Entra ID property, provide the Directory (tenant) ID that you can find on the Overview page of the App registration you created above.

-- On the Client Id property, provide the Application (client) ID that you can find also on the Overview page of the App registration you created above.
+- On the Client ID property, provide the Application (client) ID that you can also find on the Overview page of the App registration you created above.

 - On the Client secret property, copy the client secret Value we created above for that App registration.